-Next year, the legal community will be celebrating the 100th anniversary of G.A.
+Next year will see the 100th anniversary of the accident that led to the Stowers doctrine and was litigated in G.A.
 Stowers Furniture Co. v.
-American Indemnity Co.
-(15 S.W.
-2d 544).
+American Indem.
+Co., 15 S.W.2d 544 (Tex.
+Comm’n App.
+1929, holding approved).
 Why was this case important, and what impact has it had on insurance law and the way claims are handled?

 In the Beginning…

-Stowers was a case heard by the Texas Supreme Court in – you guessed it – 1920, involving an accident between a delivery truck owned by G.A.
+Stowers, which was eventually heard by the Texas Supreme Court, involved an accident between a delivery truck owned by G.A.
 Stowers Furniture Company and a woman named Mamie Bichon.
-On January 23rd, the delivery truck was driving along Austin Street in Houston, Texas, when it collided with a wagon which had stopped on the side of the road.
+On January 23rd, 1920, the delivery truck was driving along Austin Street in Houston, Texas, when it collided with a wagon which had stopped on the side of the road.
 The accident was severe enough to cripple the truck, which the driver then left in search of help.
 Mamie Bichon, who came along about an hour and a half after the initial accident, crashed into the truck, which had been left unguarded and without any lights on to warn other drivers.
 Bichon’s Ford coupe was turned over in the crash, and Bichon herself suffered severe injuries.
 She sued Stowers Furniture Company for the amount of $20,000.

 American Indemnity was Stowers’ auto insurance provider, and their policy with the furniture company covered them up to $5,000.
 Eventually, Bichon offered to settle her claim for $4,000, but American Indemnity refused.
 Instead, they took the matter to court, where Bichon won and the insurer was ordered to pay a verdict in the amount of $14,107.14.
 Because this amount was more than what Stowers was insured for, the furniture company was responsible for the difference.
 As you can imagine, this did not sit well, so they filed suit against American Indemnity.